Karl is a longtime freelancer who's passionate about music, art, and writing.

 The feature of Dynamite Stranger’s Synth Ranger album that stands out most to me is his unique approach to the synth sounds that are used.
 There’s an angular, computerized quality to the sounds that runs contrary to the warmer nature of much analog synth music (even if the analog effect is solely created on a DAW).
-It had elements that told a story although more loosely held together.
+It had elements that told a story, although it was more loosely held together.
 The tale of the Synth Ranger is one that encompasses an interesting series of elements.

 Dynamite Stranger’s approach to melody on Synth Ranger is an interesting one.
-His melodies have a wandering, improvisational quality and a very digitized feeling through the use of a particular synth sound that also has a sharp edged sound to it.
+His melodies have a wandering, improvisational quality and a very digitized feeling through the use of a particular synth sound that also has a sharp-edged sound to it.
 The high tech nature of the Synth Ranger character himself is reflected by a similarly computerized sounding lead synth.
 It’s a sound that I haven’t heard too often on synth albums lately.

 Another element of this album that was intriguing to me was the layering that Dynamite Stranger was doing.
 His tracks often build up layer on layer of sound, becoming more dense and complex as they evolve.
 There are quite a few intertwining patterns of bass, drums, synth and pads and moments where they all intersect.
 Some might find this sound a little busy, but I don't mind music that has a lot of layering and harmonic moments generated by interlocking musical elements.